rackspace-cookbooks/cookbook-cloudmonitoring/README.md

 ### Check

-This LWRP interacts with the API to create, and delete check API objects.
+This RP interacts with the API to create, and delete check API objects.

 | Option | Description | Required | Note |
 | ------ | ----------- | -------- | ---- |